fadedbee/turnstile/README.md

 ## Including the Target Public Key in the Encryption Output ##

-There is no need for the target public key to exist in the encryption output.
+There is no cryptographic need for the target public key to exist in the encryption output, but we do include it.

 Pros:
 - Allows decryption to only try one secret key, rather than all that it knows.